appleboblin/discord_bot/README.md

 3. Setup and run [MongoDB](https://docs.mongodb.com/manual/administration/install-community/)
 4. Configure `index.js` and `config.json` as needed, `node index.js` to start

+- `bot.js` is using a new command handler, still working in progress.
+Need to combine `index.js` and `bot.js` together.

 # Usage

 | Command             | Description                                                                               |